torvalds/linux/Documentation/filesystems/affs.rst

 Amiga filesystem will be owned by the user who actually mounts the filesystem (the root directory doesn't have uid/gid fields).

-Linux -> Amiga:
+GNU/Linux -> Amiga:

-The Linux rwxrwxrwx file mode is handled as follows:
+The GNU/Linux rwxrwxrwx file mode is handled as follows:

   - r permission will allow R for user, group and others.